Benjamin F. Kramer: Education

 Kramer supports providing private schools with state funding.

 During the 2019 legislative session, Kramer introduced a bill to expand Holocaust instruction in schools.
 After the bill died in committee, he penned a letter to the Maryland Department of Education asking the agency to elaborate its requirements for Holocaust education, led to the agency requiring lessons on the Holocaust in fourth- and fifth-grade social studies classes.
 The bill was reintroduced in 2023 along with another bill that would set aside $500,000 annually to fund school field trips to museums dedicated to teaching about the Holocaust or African American history.

 In 2021, Kramer introduced legislation that would require the chancellor of the University System of Maryland to act on the behalf of all the system's institutions in all aspects of collective bargaining, and supported another bill to extend collective bargaining rights to Maryland community college employees.
 Both bills passed and became law.

+During the 2026 legislative session, Kramer introduced a bill granting non-tenure track faculty at public universities the right to organize.